On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: A vanishing theorem of Mok

-if one of the entries $s_i$ is zero. \end{proposition} We first recall the following \begin{definition} Let $M$ be a complex manifold and $(F,h)$ a hermitian holomorphic vector bundle over $M$.
+In this section we deduce a certain vanishing result of global sections of $\sC_I$ from a vanishing theorem of N. Mok, which contribute to a priori information about the sheaf cohomologies in Corollary \ref{algebraic description}.
+We first recall the following \begin{definition} Let $M$ be a complex manifold and $(F,h)$ a hermitian holomorphic vector bundle over $M$.
 Let $\Theta$ be the curvature tensor of $(F,h)$. $(F,h)$ is said to be semi-positive (in the sense of Griffiths) at the point $x\in M$, if for any non-zero tangent vector $v\in T_{X,x}$ and any non-zero vector $e\in F_x$, $\Theta(e,\bar e,v,\bar v)\geq 0$.
-It is said to be properly semi-positive if furthermore for certain non-zero vectors $e_0$ and $v_0$ and has $\Theta(e_0,\bar e_0, v_0, \bar v_0)=0$. \end{definition} The significance of the notion \emph{properly semi-positive} in the case of locally hermitian symmetric domains lies in the following theorem due to N. Mok, as a direct consequence of his metric rigidity theorem on irreducible locally homogenous bundles: \begin{theorem}[Mok] Let $D$ be a hermitian symmetric domain and $\Gamma$ a torsion-free discrete subgroup of $G=Aut^0(D)$ such that the quotient $M=\Gamma \backslash D$ is irreducible (i.e. not a product of two complex manifolds of positive dimensions) and has finite volume with respect to the canonical metric.
+It is said to be properly semi-positive if furthermore for certain non-zero vectors $e_0$ and $v_0$ and has $\Theta(e_0,\bar e_0, v_0, \bar v_0)=0$. \end{definition} The significance of the notion \emph{properly semi-positive} in the case of locally hermitian symmetric domains lies in the following theorem due to N. Mok, as a direct consequence of his metric rigidity theorem on irreducible locally homogenous bundles: \begin{theorem}[Mok] Let $\Omega$ be a hermitian symmetric domain and $\Gamma$ a torsion-free discrete subgroup of $G=Aut^0(\Omega)$ such that the quotient $M=\Gamma \backslash \Omega$ is irreducible (i.e., not a product of two complex manifolds of positive dimensions) and has finite volume with respect to the canonical metric.
 Let $(F,h)$ be a non-trivial irreducible locally homogenous vector bundle over $M$ with an invariant hermitian metric $h$.
-If $(F,h)$ is properly semi-positive at one point (and hence for all points), then $H^0(X,F)=0$. \end{theorem} \begin{proof} See \S 2.2 Theorem 1 and \S 2.3 in Chapter 10, \cite{Mo}. \end{proof}
+If $(F,h)$ is properly semi-positive at one point (and hence for all points), then $H^0(X,F)=0$. \end{theorem} \begin{proof} See the beginning of \S2.3 Chapter 10, \cite{Mo} which is a direct application of Theorem 1 \S2.2 in loc. cit.. \end{proof} The following proposition gives a sufficient condition for a semi-positive locally homogenous bundle being properly semi-positive. \begin{proposition} Let $M$ be as above, and $(F,h)$ an irreducible semi-positive locally homogenous bundle over $M$.
+If there is a Higgs bundle $(E,\theta)$ corresponding to a locally homogenous VHS $\W$ over $M$ such that $F\subset E^{p,q}$ and there exist non-zero vectors $e \in F_{0}$ and $v \in T_{X,0}$ such that $\theta_{v}(e)=0$ (where $\theta_{v}(e)$ is given by $\theta(e)(v)$), then $(F,h)$ is properly semi-positive. \end{proposition} \begin{proof} Because $F$ is an irreducible component of $E^{p,q}$, the second fundamental form vanishes (see Chapter I in \cite{Ko}).
+So we can use Griffiths curvature formula (see Lemma 7.18 in \cite{Sch} for example) for $E^{p,q}$ to calculate the curvature of $F$: